-The Foundation administers approximately MSEK 21 annually for the funding of research projects.
+The Foundation administers approximately 20 million Swedish and Norwegian kronor annually for the funding of research projects.

-This provides new business opportunities, but also to potential new welfare problems and environmental conflicts.
+This provides new business opportunities, but may also cause new welfare problems and environmental conflicts.

 The main purpose of the foundation is to contribute to creating value for horses, for the equine industry and for humans and society; to increase the understanding and profile of the role of the horse in society; and to improve the health and welfare of horses and humans.
 In addition the research should contribute to identifying new business areas in the horse industry and in horse based agriculture.

-The research that is funded should therefore be applied research of very high scientific quality that can contribute to the previously named goals.
+The research funded should therefore be applied research of very high scientific quality that can contribute to the previously named goals.

 One of the strategic goals of the foundation is to support the Nordic equine industry in its endeavours to become world leading – initially by joint collaboration between Sweden and Norway and subsequently also by the participation of other three Nordic countries in the world leading Nordic equine research collaboration entitled ‘Nordisk hästforskning – ledande i världen’.

-The research programme is divided into three main category areas:
+The research programme is divided into two main areas:

-In 2011 the board of the Swedish-Norwegian Foundation for Equine Research (SHF) commissioned the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning (Formas) to review the research funded by the SHF.
+In 2011 the board of the Swedish-Norwegian Foundation for Equine Research commissioned the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning (Formas) to review the research funded by the the foundation.

 In general the panel found the research funded to be of high scientific quality, high relevance and in most cases also well disseminated.